Karthikraut/Airline-Complete-Project/FlightsAndSearch/README.md

     -create a `.env` file in the root director and add the followning enviornment variable
         - `PORT= 3000`

-    -Inside the `src/config` folder create a new file `config.json` and then add the following piece of json
+    - Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

     ...
     {